 100g stale bread

 Milk to taste

 Extra virgin olive oil

-Once cooled, squeeze them thoroughly to remove excess water and place them in a container.
+Step 3.
+Once cooled, squeeze thoroughly to remove excess water and place them in a container.

-Whether or not you have already tried ‘Nduja, these recipes will get you falling in love with this Southern Italian speciality.
+Whether or not you have already tried ‘Nduja Spicy Sausage, these recipes will get you falling in love with this Southern Italian speciality.
 By being able to use it in so many different ways, you are sure to give your diners a delicious experience, straight from Calabria!